digiscot/digiscot-website/pages/projects/comas.md

 Things that worked well so far:

-1. Huge demand and need to be very flexible in responding as people at very diferent and often basic levles of comprehension about using IT very much afraid to utilise it through stories of machines crashing to viruses etc.
+1. Need to be very flexible in responding as people at very diferent and often basic levles of comprehension about using IT.
+Some very much afraid to utilise it because of hearing stories of machines crashing,  viruses being uploaded and the jargon people use has held them back from using IT before.
-2. Working where people are at and at a speed that is suitable for them using ordinary language.
+2. Working where people are at, showing how useful it can be and going at a speed that is suitable for them using ordinary language seems to help a lot.
-3. Text
+3.

 Things that we would do differently next time:

 1. Get more resources to have more time to do it
-2. Market it clearer from the start
+2. Market it clearer from the start on what we can and cant do. i.e we're not going to do it all for them we're to help them do it themselves.
 3. Text